rpmuller/ePubs/WP1.md

 subordination.
 In an orchestra, the first violin is more important than the oboe, though both arc necessary for the excellence of the whole.
-It is impossible to organize an orchestra on the principle of giving to each man what would be best lor him as an isolated individual.
+It is impossible to organize an orchestra on the principle of giving to each man what would be best for him as an isolated individual.
 The same sort of thing applies to the government of a large modern State, however democratic.
 A modern democracy unlike those of antiquity confers great power upon certain chosen individuals, Presidents or Prime Ministers, and must expect of them kinds of merit which are not expected of the ordinary citizen.
-When people are not thinking in terms of religion or political controversy, they are likely to hold that a good President is more to be honoured than a good bricklayer.
+When people are not thinking in terms of religion or political controversy, they are likely to hold that a good President is more to be honored than a good bricklayer.
 In a democracy a President is not expected to be quite like Aristotle's magnanimous man, but still he is expected to be rather different from the average citizen, and to have certain